knpuniversity/rest/knpu/testing.rst

 How Behat Works
 ~~~~~~~~~~~~~~~

 This looks like magic, but it's actually really simple.
-Open up the the
+Open up the
 ``ApiFeatureContext`` file that lives in the ``features/api`` directory.
 If we scroll down, you'll immediately see functions with regular expressions
 above them::